-Child-on child abuse can happen both inside and outside of school and online.
-We have a responsibility to consider child-on-child abuse in all contexts and ensure we record factual information of incidents reported to us from outside of school as well.
+Peer on peer abuse can happen both inside and outside of school and online.
+We have a responsibility to consider peer on peer abuse in all contexts and ensure we record factual information of incidents reported to us from outside of school.
 This information may then be included in any referral or passing on of information to partner agencies.